ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/splunk-and-clickhouse.md

 Navigate to DB Connect App Configuration -> Databases -> Identities: Create a Identity for your ClickHouse.

-Create a new Connection to ClickHouse from Configuration -> Databases -> Connections and select “New Connection”.
+Create a new Connection to ClickHouse from Configuration -> Databases -> Connections and select "New Connection".

 <img width="100" style={{width: '250px'}} src={require('../images/splunk/splunk-4.png').default} class="image"/>

 <br />

-Add ClickHouse host details and ensure “Enable SSL” is ticked:
+Add ClickHouse host details and ensure "Enable SSL" is ticked:

 ![Splunk 5](../images/splunk/splunk-5.png)